Zaharid/virus_simulation/doc/doc.md

 The tracing works by maintaining a queue of agents to be tested.
 Each appearance of a Detected agents causes their contacts to be added to the queue.
 Household contacts are given priority with respect to Workplace contacts, and both are given priority with respect to World contacts.
-Only Susceptible, Immune and Infected (Undetected) agents are added to the queue.
+Only Susceptible, Immune (Undetected) and Infected (Undetected) agents are added to the queue.

 On each day, contacts are pulled from the queue in order of priority, until the queue is empty or the daily test limit is reached.
 Infected (Undetected) contacts that are selected will become Infected (Detected).
+Immune (Undetected) contacts become Immune (Detected).
 Their contacts are subsequently added to the queue, but not tested until the next day.
 Susceptible agents that get tested will not be tested again for three days.

 The contacts that are not selected remain in the queue with the same priority.
 The size of the queue is limited to three times the maximum size.
 Higher